Does Medicare or Medicaid Cover Breast Reduction Surgery?

 Does Medicaid Cover Breast Reduction Surgery?

-Medicaid may cover breast reduction surgery to the unaffected breast if the other breast lacks or has lost tissue due to a genetic condition.
-It may also provide coverage if the tissue loss was caused by an accident or cancer treatment.
-Eligibility criteria for Medicaid breast reduction surgery coverage varies by state.
+Medicaid covers breast reduction surgery to the unaffected breast if the other breast lacks or has lost tissue due to a genetic condition.
+Additionally, Medicaid covers breast reduction if the tissue loss was caused by an accident or cancer treatment.
+Medicaid breast reduction criteria for coverage varies by state.

 As of 2022, 12.3 million people were enrolled in both Medicare and Medicaid.
 This is known as dual-eligibility.
 If you're eligible for both programs, you may be able to get most of your medical expenses covered if you qualify for breast reduction surgery coverage.
 In these cases, Medicaid pays for additional expenses once Medicare has covered what it will.
 These may include deductibles, coinsurance and Medicare Drug Coverage fees.

 Most states decide who is eligible for Medicaid coverage based on whether they receive SSI benefits.
 Thirty-five states enroll beneficiaries for Medicaid coverage automatically when they qualify for SSI benefits.
 Each state has its own income threshold for Medicaid qualification, measured as a percentage of the Federal Poverty Level.
 In 2022, the Federal Poverty Level for individual adults was $13,590, rising to $23,030 for a family of three.
 States using the SSI eligibility model also discount people with countable assets worth more than $2,000 for a single person or $3,000 for a couple.